lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

 speed_cmd(1, 0x0, 32, 0, 0) ||
 ```

-The code repeatedly reads 32 bytes from Internal Flash ROM and External SPI Flash...
+This code repeatedly reads 32 bytes from Internal Flash ROM and External SPI Flash...
 And counts how many Read Operations were completed in 2 seconds.

 Here's the output...